carlosgalveias/gcccli/README.md

 * To generate you can do 'gccli generate <model|route|function> name'
 * To deploy the router do 'gccli deploy api'
 * To deploy a function do 'gccli deploy function <function-name> <trigger>'
+* To deploy all functions do 'gccli deploy functions'

 To test run 'npm test'
 To check test coverage do 'npm run coverage'